haven-jeon/HDKU/README.md

 ```

 All three sentences above mean `greetings`, but only '안녕하새요' contains a grammatical error.
-When calculated with HDKU, the probability of a typo between 'ㅔ <-> ㅐ' is higher than that of 'ㅔ <-> ㅕ', ​​and the distance is judged closer, which is very common sense.
+When calculated with HDKU, the probability of a typo between 'ㅔ <-> ㅐ' is higher than that of 'ㅔ <-> ㅕ', ​​and the distance is judged closer, which is common sense.

 `HDKU` provides the following features.